RichardScottOZ/ISFDB-Tools/README.md

 ### https://isfdb.org/wiki/index.php/ISFDB_Downloads
 #### https://www.hostgator.com/help/article/how-to-import-your-mysql-database#ssh

+Issue a git clone command on the parent repository.
+Issue a git submodule init command.
+Issue a git submodule update command.

 A collection of Python 3 scripts and libraries to do analysis on a locally running copy of the [ISFDB](http://www.isfdb.org) database.
 Whilst there are several scripts that replicate some of the functionality of that website at the